maxlevush-COINSIDE/Joystream-maxlevush/Curation_Policy.md

 2.4 Terms of Service violation

 - If the video is in violation of other parts of the [Terms of Service](https://play.joystream.org/legal/tos) and [Digital Millennium Copyright Act (DMCA)](https://en.wikipedia.org/wiki/Digital_Millennium_Copyright_Act)

+**Content Restrictions**

+2.5 Sexually explicit

+- Prostitution
+- Escort services
+- Other erotic services (including live sex shows, fetish fulfillment, etc.)
+- Pornographic content

+2.6 Harassment, bullying and abuse

+- content that seeks to threaten, intimidate, insult, shame or hurt an individual or group, regardless of their private or public status.
+Threats, doxxing, revenge porn, trolling, cyber-bullying, and other forms of abuse

+2.7 Contains hateful or discriminatory speech

+- Race, color, national origin, and ethnicity
+- Gender identity
+- Sexual orientation
+- Religion
+- Disability
+- Age

+2.8 Promotes or supports terror or hate groups

+- Content from hate or terror groups that aims to spread propaganda designed to radicalise and recruit people or aid and abet attacks

+2.9 Provides instructions on how to assemble explosive/incendiary devices or homemade/improvised firearms

+2.10 Exploits or endangers minors

+2.11 Depicts or encourages self-harm or suicide

+2.12 Unlawful real-world acts of extreme violence

+- Vivid, realistic, or particularly graphic acts of violence and brutality
+- Sexualized violence, including rape, torture, abuse, and humiliation
+- Animal cruelty or extreme violence towards animals
+- Show people being murdered, tortured, or physically or sexually abused
+- Show animals being tortured or killed
+- Display shocking, disgusting, or gruesome images